keithalewis/umf/la.md

 _Hint_: To show addition is well-defined show $v + U = v' + U$ and
 $w + U = w' + U$ imply $(v + w) + U = (v' + w') + U$.

+It is true that $V$ is isomorphic to $U \oplus V/U$ but that requires the notion of linear operators.

 ## Linear Operators